Nevadan to Nevadan

 – Elizabeth Quiñones-Zaldaña

-To Heaven, or to Las Vegas
+To heaven, or to Las vegas

 “When I tell people I’m from Vegas,